Rashford closes in on Charlton's 56-year-old Man Utd record after netting against Sociedad | Goal.com

 Rashford put United 3-0 up in the first leg of their round of 32 tie against Sociedad on Thursday night - producing a trademark finish after being played through by Fred in the 64th minute.

-The 23-year-old has now got 17 goals to his name from 32 appearances this season, including seven in Europe, which has seen him emulate legendary former Red Devils star Charlton.
+The 23-year-old England star has now got 17 goals to his name from 32 appearances this season, including seven in Europe, which has seen him emulate legendary former Red Devils star Charlton.

 Rashford's run at history